MarkusBiggus/SonnenBackup/README.md

 # SonnenBackup

-Read energy usage data from the real-time API on Sonnen Batterie.
+Read from the real-time API on Sonnen Batterie to manage Backup Reserve capacity.

+Readonly API, use Sonnen Batterie portal or mobile app to set Backup Reseve percent.

 * Real time power, current and voltage
 * Battery levels, Charge/Discharge rate, time to fully charged